Teaching What Matters

 To guide a 10 year old here, I encourage a growth mindset.
 I tell them they will make mistakes and get runtime errors every few lines.
 As in meditation, how they approach errors matters.
 If they approach syntax errors with the same matter-of-factness as they would a puzzle, in the spirit of play, or as a challenge, they will grow.
-If they see errors as evidence of ineptitude, they will be frustrated.
+I leverage the child's propensity for play.
 We learn specific techniques, like reframing or cognitive reappraising, to train the ability to recover from negative events.

 In programming, the end goal- a game, an app, a utility- must be compelling enough to push them past frustration.
 If they are passionate about the idea they want to bring into physical form, they will work past frustration.
 The projects, therefore, are often open-ended.
 I show the how, but they must provide the what and bring the why.

 I pitch instruction to what psychologist Lev Vygotsky called the Zone of Proximal Development.
 As in Goldilocks, the lesson can neither be too hard nor too easy.
+Research suggests an 85:15 success to error ratio is most effective.
 Instruction is short and sequenced.
-I monitor their body language.
+I monitor body language.
 I listen for sighs and self-talk.
-I am not quick to relieve them of their discomfort.
+I am not quick to relieve them of their discomfort, but coach them past it until it becomes automatic.
 The goal is to leverage frustration so that they can drill deeper into learning.

 Errors are gateways to plasticity.
 Acetylcholine is a neurotransmitter that amplifies activity of brain circuits associated with focus and attention.
 Norepinephrine is a neurotransmitter that amplifies activity of brain circuits associated with alertness.
 Dopamine is a neurotransmitter that amplifies activity of brain circuits associated with pursuing goals, motivation & reward.
 If all three neuromodulators are present, accelerated learning can occur.